beginning of content

 • Motion sickness is also known as travel sickness, car sickness or sea sickness.

-• You can help prevent motion sickness by looking outside of the vehicle or focusing on the horizon.
+• You can help prevent motion sickness by looking outside the vehicle or focusing on the horizon.

 • You can try travel sickness treatments to help prevent motion sickness.